Chrysoberyl: Alexandrite

 Alexandrite 5 carat and larger were traditionally thought to be found only in the Ural Mountains, but have since been found in larger sizes in Brazil.
 Other deposits are located in India (Andhra Pradesh), Madagascar, Tanzania and Sri Lanka.
 Alexandrite in sizes over three carats are very rare.
 Today, several labs can produce synthetic lab-grown stones with the same chemical and physical properties as natural alexandrite.
 Several methods can produce flux-grown alexandrite, Czochralski (or pulled) alexandrite, and hydrothermally-produced alexandrite.
 Flux-grown gems are fairly difficult to distinguish from natural alexandrite as they contain inclusions that seem natural.
 Czochralski or pulled alexandrite is easier to identify because it is very clean and contains curved striations visible under magnification.
 Although the color change in pulled stones can be from blue to red, the color change does not truly resemble that of natural alexandrite from any deposit.
 Hydrothermal lab-grown alexandrite has identical physical and chemical properties to real alexandrite.

 Some gemstones falsely described as lab-grown synthetic alexandrite are actually corundum laced with trace elements (e.g., vanadium) or color-change spinel and are not actually chrysoberyl.
 As a result, they would be more accurately described as simulated alexandrite rather than "synthetic".
 This alexandrite-like sapphire material has been around for almost 100 years and shows a characteristic purple-mauve colour change, which does not really look like alexandrite because there is never any green.

+Alexandrite is also known as one of three official birthstones for the month of June.